sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 is installed.
-Note that payload may be a superset of the items installed and - depending on optimization mechanisms in respect to that system entity - may or may not include every item that could be created or executed on the corresponding system entitiy when software components are installed.
+Note that payload may be a superset of the items installed and - depending on optimization mechanisms in respect to that system entity - may or may not include every item that could be created or executed on the corresponding system entity when software components are installed.
 In general, payload will be used to indicate the files that may be installed with a software component.
 Therefore payload will often be a superset of those files (i.e. if a particular optional sub-component is not installed, the files